Transport out of locally broken detailed balance: Transport from a hotspot

 A particularly interesting configuration is when $n_{{\rm g}2}$ is tuned such that $U_{2\rmR}=0$.
 This is configuration B in Fig.~\ref{curr}.
-Then, $\Gamma_{\rmR2}=\Gamma_{2\rmR}=\kBT/(e^2R_\rmR)$ only contribute to the prefactor of the current and the second island plays no role.
-In this case, $U_{1\rmL}=U_{12}$, i.e. the temperature gradient and the energy cost are the same for tunneling through both junctions of island 1.
+Then, the rates $\Gamma_{\rmR2}=\Gamma_{2\rmR}=\kBT/(e^2R_\rmR)$ only contribute to the prefactor of the current and the second island plays no role.
+In this case, $U_{1\rmL}=U_{12}$, i.e. the temperature gradient and the energy cost are the same for tunneling through the two tunneling junctions of island 1.
 Hence electrons in the hot island have no preferred direction to tunnel out.
 Thus detailed balance is symmetrically broken in the two junctions, with the overall rate through the island being the same in both directions: $\Gamma_{1\rmL}\Gamma_{21}=\Gamma_{12}\Gamma_{\rmL1}$, and the current is zero, see Eq.~(\ref{eq:curr}).